Skip to content

 If you’re a high earner, you may also be subject to an additional Medicare tax:

-• Employers do not match this additional tax — it’s paid only by the employee
+• Employers do not match this additional tax; only the employee pays it.

 Key facts about Medicare tax: